zcaceres/MPC/Student-Handbook/StudentHandbook.md

-###Writer's Clinic
+###Writer's Studio
 Good writing is clear thinking made visible.
 Written communication is especially key to the digital age.

 Whatever path you take, you need to write well.
-The MPC Writer's Clinic is a regular meeting for Bootcampers to improve their writing.
+The MPC Writer's Studio is a regular meeting for Bootcampers to improve their writing.
 In the first half of Bootcamp, you write book reviews.
 In the second half, you write essays.
 Book reviews are less critical and more structured.
 Essays are freer and include more of your voice.
 You graduate to the freedom of the essay through rigorous practice of the review.

 #####Book Reviews
 Students are responsible for producing a high-quality 1000-2000 word review of their book each subject cycle.